-Rainbow Carrots with Browned Butter and Sage is an easy way to add a pop of color to your fall and winter meals.
-I like to put a big bowl of these colorful healthy carrots on our Thanksgiving table, it’s always the first to go!
+Rainbow Carrots with Browned Butter and Sage is an easy way to add a pop of color to your everyday meals.
+I also like to put a big bowl of these colorful healthy carrots on our holiday tables, from Easter to Thanksgiving ~ they’re always the first to go!

 You can prep the carrots ahead of time, which is such a bonus.
 I like to peel and slice them the night before, then cover with a wet paper towel to keep them moist, and cover again with plastic, or put them in an airtight container.
-They’ll stay perfect for a day or two at least.
+They’ll stay perfect for a day or two at least, if, that is, you can keep yourself from snacking on them.

 Sage is a wonderful herb, but when you fry it up in butter until it gets crispy it becomes as addictive as candy.
 Feel free to fry up more sage and use it as a garnish, you can never have too much.
 Supermarkets always stock extra fresh herbs during the holidays, so it should be easy to find.